How to Find the Best Bike for Arthritic Knees

 Additionally, cycling requires your leg to go through a full range of motion, which can help strengthen muscles around the kneecap (like the quadriceps and calves).

+Aside from being one of the best exercises for your knees, cycling has other health benefits, like promoting good cardiovascular health.
 It’s an aerobic exercise that can help build a healthier heart, blood vessels, and lungs, reducing the risk of cardiovascular disease and related issues.

 Last but not least, cycling is a great exercise because it’s so versatile.
 You can start by using a recumbent bike, for example, which places less pressure on the knees.
 Then, you can transition to an upright bike.
+And cyclists can use indoor stationary bikes at home on rainy days.

 Cycling is adaptable in other ways, too.
 You can cycle uphill for an intense workout or enjoy a leisurely ride on a flat surface for a more low-key session.